awsdocs/amazon-fsx-windows-user-guide/doc_source/cutover-to-fsx.md

 # Cutting over to Amazon FSx<a name="cutover-to-fsx"></a>

-To cut over to your Amazon FSx for Windows File Server file system, you perform the following steps:
+To cut over to your FSx for Windows File Server file system, you perform the following steps:
 + Prepare for the cut over\.
   + Temporarily disconnect SMB clients from the original file system\.
   + Perform a final file and file share configuration sync\.